mathieulrl/functions-hardhat-starter-kit/README.md

 - Ethereum Sepolia: `ETHEREUM_SEPOLIA_RPC_URL`, `--network ethereumSepolia`
 - Polygon Mumbai: `POLYGON_MUMBAI_RPC_URL`, `--network polygonMumbai`
 - Avalanche Fuji: `AVALANCHE_FUJI_RPC_URL`, `--network avalancheFuji`

-# For Beginners

-If you're new to web3, it is recommended starting with the [Functions - Getting Started](https://docs.chain.link/chainlink-functions/getting-started/) guide before diving into the code.

-The above document will help you:

-- Set up a wallet
-- Get funds
-- Provides more detailed step-by-step instructions and further information

-## Tutorials & examples

-For other detailed tutorials and examples, check out the [Chainlink Functions Tutorials](https://docs.chain.link/chainlink-functions/tutorials/) to get started.

 # Quickstart